theguly/iris-doc-src/docs/operations/access_control/users.md

 ![Create new user](../../_static/access_control/add_user1.png)

 ## Editing a user
 A user can be edited by clicking on its name or ID in `Advanced` > `Access Control` > `Users`.
 A window opens and display the user's information.
-Tabs at the top allows to configure multiple settings related to the user.
+Tabs at the top allow to configure multiple settings related to the user.

 ## Setting permissions